Living in Tropical Florida, Paradise Waiting for You and Your Money!

 I am a man who must have the Sun and Breezes of more Tropical lands to be truly comfortable.

-Lovely Birds everywhere in Florida
+Beautiful Birds Wintering in Florida

 Movin' South one state at a time.